-The number of professors (all three categories) in state-recognised Georgian HEIs in 2009 was 5 452, of which 1 459 were professors, 2 290 associate professors and 1 703 assistant professors.
-Women comprise 46% of academic staff.
+The number of professors (all three categories) in state-recognised Georgian HEIs in 2012 was 5 977, of which 1 583 were professors, 3 002 associate professors and 1 392 assistant professors.
+Women comprise of 48 % of academic staff.
 HEIs can invite lecturers from other universities or scientific institutions to teach and/or supervise students.
-In 2009 the number of invited professors under contract was 5 972.
+In some HEIs invited professors exceed the core staff.